armory/documentation/_spinnaker/install.md

 docker exec -it armory-halyard bash
 ```

+From there, you can issue all your halyard commands.

 ## Installing Armory Spinnaker

 With Armory's version of Halyard installed, you can install Armory Spinnaker